 The Bible speaks of three heavens that are to be distinguished from the context.

-The quail and manna came by God’s intervention from the firmament (the first heaven) through the nature.
+The quail and manna came by God’s intervention from the firmament (the first heaven) through nature.
 “In the evening, quail came up and covered the camp.
 In the morning there was a layer of dew all about the camp, and when the layer of dew evaporated, fine flakes were on the surface of the wilderness, fine flakes like hoarfrost on the ground” (Ex 16:13-14).
-Jesus made a distinction of that food from heaven (firmament) with him, that is the bread that came from “the third heaven.”
+Jesus made a distinction of that food from heaven (firmament) with him, that is the bread that came from “the third heaven”.
 “Amen, amen, I say to you, it was not Moses who gave the bread from heaven; my Father gives you the true bread from heaven.
 For the bread of God is that which comes down from heaven and gives life to the world” (Jn 6:32-33).

-The bread that God gave to the ancestors in the desert was from the firmament for physical hunger.
+The bread that God gave to our ancestors in the desert was from the firmament for physical hunger.
 Jesus, from the heaven of heavens, is the bread that nourishes our souls and gives eternal life.
 Those who ate the quail and manna died.
-Though we, who consume the body and blood of Jesus, will die, God will raise us to inherit the eternal glory in heaven.
+Though we, who consume the body and blood of Jesus, will die, God will raise us to inherit eternal glory in heaven.
 Jesus told Martha, “I am the resurrection and the life; whoever believes in me, even if he dies, will live” (Jn 11:25).